Thorium-based nuclear power: History

 The use of thorium to breed uranium-233 (^{233}U) was first discovered in 1940 by Glenn Seaborg, from the neutron bombardment of thorium in a cyclotron.
 During the Manhattan Project, after the construction of the X-10 Graphite Reactor, Seaborg quickly realized the potential of uranium-233 as a fissile material.
-Research continued throughout the Manhattan Project; however, it was largely sidelined in the weapons program in favor of plutonium, which had been discovered by Seaborg in February 1941.
+Research continued throughout the Manhattan Project; however, it was largely sidelined in the weapons program in favor of plutonium.
+Following the end of the war, the weapons production reactors at the Hanford Site were loaded with thorium slugs to breed ^{233}U. At Oak Ridge, work continued on separation of ^{233}U for both military and civilian applications.